SestoAle/Navigation-Environment/README.md

 A 500 m x 500 m x 50 m  environment for studying automated playtesting through Intrinsic Motivation and Imitation Learning.

+The environment should define a complex and elaborate navigation landscape, to simulate a complex real scenario of modern video games.

+The environment will be cover of some "bugs" which will be properly identified.

-It is still a work in progress...
+It is still a work in progress.
+The current state of the environment is:

 <p align="center">
 <img  src="imgs/screenshot.png" width="60%" height="60%"/>